πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-⚠️ Same thing with if gets nested
+⚠️ The same thing with if gets nested

 for (int i=0; i<n; i++) {